datttrian/leetcode/leetcode/roman-to-integer/README.md

 - It is **guaranteed** that `s` is a valid roman numeral in the range `[1, 3999]`.

-# Intuition
+## Intuition
-The problem involves converting a Roman numeral string to an integer.
-The Roman numerals have a specific set of characters, and their values follow a certain pattern.
-One common approach is to iterate through the string from right to left, keeping track of the running total.
+The problem involves converting a Roman numeral to an integer.
+One common strategy is to iterate through the Roman numeral string from right to left, adding the corresponding values to the result.
+If a smaller numeral appears before a larger one, it subtracts its value instead.

-# Approach
+## Approach
 1. Create a dictionary (`roman_dict`) to map each Roman numeral character to its corresponding integer value.
-2. Initialize a variable `result` to store the final integer value.
-3. Initialize a variable `prev_value` to store the value of the previous Roman numeral character.
+2. Initialize `result` to 0 and `prev_value` to 0.
+These variables will be used to keep track of the running total and the value of the previous numeral, respectively.
-4. Iterate through the string from right to left.
+3. Iterate through the reversed Roman numeral string.
-   - For each character, get its integer value from the dictionary.
+4. For each character, get its integer value from the dictionary.
-   - If the current value is less than the previous value, subtract it from the result.
-   - Otherwise, add it to the result.
+5. If the current value is less than the previous value, subtract it from the result.
+Otherwise, add it to the result.
-   - Update `prev_value` for the next iteration.
+6. Update `prev_value` for the next iteration.
-5. Return the final result.
+7. Return the final result.

-# Complexity
+## Complexity
-- Time complexity: O(n), where n is the length of the input string.
-The algorithm iterates through the string once.
+- Time complexity: O(n), where n is the length of the input string `s`.
+The algorithm iterates through each character in the string once.
-- Space complexity: O(1), as the dictionary and a few variables are used, and their space requirements do not depend on the input size.
+- Space complexity: O(1), as the space required is constant.
+The dictionary and a few integer variables do not depend on the size of the input.

-# Code
+## Code
 ```python
 class Solution:
     def romanToInt(self, s: str) -> int: